๐ŸŽผIntro to Music

 Clarinet

-• Cylindrical bore produces a distinctive hollow timbre and causes it to overblow at the twelfth rather than the octave
+• Cylindrical bore produces a distinctive hollow timbre and causes it to overblow at the twelfth (an octave plus a fifth) rather than at the octave, unlike most other woodwinds

 • Wide dynamic and pitch range makes it versatile across classical, jazz, and klezmer traditions